 I sat quietly for a couple hours yesterday afternoon.
 I had an episode of Black Mirror (a sort of modern remake of The Twilight Zone) on.
 The episode got me into a kind of suspended frame of mind – a bit disconnected from the world but for that reason more connected to things that I usually am.
-Anita asked if I wanted to go on a walk.
-So we took a good 30 minute walk in a nearby park we often enjoy.
+I took a good 30 minute walk in a nearby park.
 It was a beautiful day here in CA, about 5 PM, sun was out but beginning to set, low 60’s, beautiful trees, lawn, flowers.

 I saw everything clearly – blades of grass, hummingbirds nearby, dogs barking, children playing, Anita and I chatting.
 It was all equally present to me without any part of it competing for my attention.
 Everything (even my own body) manifested both an essential beauty and a complaining tragedy – beautiful for obvious reasons, tragic because temporary.
 But I didn’t feel any sense of regret or sorrow at knowing it would fade.
 Though they were fading, their beauty wasn’t threatened.